empowering the severely brain injured and their families via support, understanding and a network of care

 The primary sensory cortex is situated on the upper surface of the cerebrum, directly behind the MOTOR CORTEX.
 Different areas of the sensory cortex specifically deal with the sensations experienced in different parts of the body.

 A devise to draw off excess fluid in the brain.
-A surgically placed tube runs from the ventricles and deposits fluid into either the abdominal cavity, heart or large veins in the neck.
+A surgically placed tube that provides an alternative pathway for the fluid.
+Relieving the pressure.

 SOMATOSENSORY EVOKED POTENTIALS (SSEPs)